Efficient Multi-Cloud Management for Strategic Integration of AWS, Microsoft Azure, and Google Cloud

 Another successful hybrid cloud deployment example is Clarke University, which used Veeam+Wasabi as part of a high-performance hybrid cloud system for immutable data backups.
 Setting up the solution was simple, and it integrated quickly with the rest of the system.
 The university benefited from high-speed, secure backups while simultaneously reducing data egress fees for backing up its data.

-Future Trends: The Evolution of Cloud Integration
+Future Trends: The Evolution of Multi-Cloud Management

 As hybrid and multi-cloud adoption expands, we’ll likely see increasing adoption of AI and machine learning tools to help automate cloud services.
 Nigel Gibbons, director and senior advisor at NCC Group, discusses a trend toward “more intelligent, self-managing hybrid cloud systems that can predict and adapt to the increased velocity of changing needs.”